d2ski/GetDataCourseProject/codebook.md

 How tidy data set was transformed from initial data:
 --------------------------------------------------------
 1. The training data and the test data were merged together.
-3. Values of mean and standard deviation were extracted.
+2. The measurements on the mean and standard deviation for each measurement were extracted from merged data set.
-2. The mean of each extracted variable for each activity and each subject from initial data was calculated and aggregated in data set.
+3. The mean of each extracted variable for each activity and each subject from initial data was calculated and aggregated in the tidy data set.

 Variables of data set:
 ----------------------